Debt Collectors Threatening a Lawsuit Over the Phone, Spoofing, and Other Telephone Scams

 (The Internet Crime Complaint Center is a partnership of the Federal Bureau of Investigation (F.B.I) and The White Collar Crime Center.)

-Scammers come up with new ideas all the time to try to get your money or personal information (Phishing) to do you financial harm.
+Scammers come up with new ideas all the time to try to get your money or personal information (Phishing), and as such will try to do financial harm to you for their profit.